Differentially Private Gaussian Processes: Discussion

 The actual method for releasing the corrupted mean function for the output-noise methods has not been discussed.
-Options include releasing a set of samples from the mean and covariance functions (a necessary step for the cloaking method, as the test-points need specifying in advance), or providing a server which responds with precise predictions given arbitrary input queries, sampling from the same Gaussian.
+Options include releasing a set of samples from the mean and covariance functions (a necessary step for the cloaking method, as the test-points need specifying in advance), or providing a server which responds with predictions given arbitrary input queries, sampling from the same Gaussian (for the cloaking method, querying new test points could be achieved by conditioning on the outputs given previously).
 The examples given here all use the EQ kernel but the cloaking method works with arbitrarily complex kernel structures and it has no requirement that the covariance function be stationary.
-GP Classification is also an obvious next step, using a logistic link function, or similar.
+GP classification is also an obvious next step.

-Finally, in unpublished work, we have found evidence that the use of inducing inputs can significantly reduce the sensitivity, and thus DP noise required, for the initial DP GP model.
+Finally, in unpublished work, we have found evidence that the use of inducing inputs can significantly reduce the sensitivity, and thus DP noise required by reducing the predictions' dependency on outliers.
 Future work should be undertaken to investigate the potential for further reducing the DP noise through the use of inducing inputs.

 We have presented novel methods for combining DP and GPs.
-GPs are a highly flexible approach for a range of challenges in machine learning.
 In the longer term we believe a comprehensive set of methodologies could be developed to enhance their applicability in privacy preserving learning.
 We have applied DP for functions to GPs and given a set of known test points we were able to massively reduce the scale of perturbation for these points by considering the structure of the perturbation sensitivity across these points.
 In particular we found that the cloaking method performed considerably more accurately than the binning alternatives.